 Self Assessment: Trust and Estate Tax Return (SA900)

-This return is separate from updating the register.
-You may need to do both in the same tax year.
+Filing the SA900 is separate from updating the TRS register.
+In many tax years, trustees will need to do both — update the register and file the tax return.

 Understanding potential penalties for deliberate non-compliance